speedata/publisher/README.md

 Its built-in layout description language allows you to create almost arbitrary layouts, while keeping the job as simple as possible.

-Think of it as »XSL-FO on stereoids« or »server side InDesign«.
+Think of it as »XSL-FO on steroids« or »server side InDesign«.

 Examples
 --------

 There are some examples in the [example repository on github](https://github.com/speedata/examples).
 Also, there are lots of small examples in the `qa` subdirectory that is used for quality assurance.
+See also our [showcase](https://showcase.speedata.de/) which is currently only available in German.

 Can I use this in production?